Fixed Points of Parking Functions: A New Characterization of Parking Words

 By~\Cref{eq:parking_def2}---because $\pp$ is an $(m,n)$-parking word---the first term of~\Cref{eq:pdiff2} is greater than $\alpha cb\frac{n}{m}$, while the second term is less than $\alpha cb\frac{n}{m}$.
-Thus, changing the values of $\xx$ in this way increases the sum $\sum_i q_i x_i$.
+Thus, changing the values of $\yy$ in this way increases the sum $\sum_i q_i y_i$.

-Choose $\alpha$ maximal so that, in increasing the $b$ minimal coordinates and decreasing the $c$ maximal coordinates, none of the values changed pass any other values of $\xx$.
+Choose $\alpha$ maximal so that, in increasing the $b$ minimal coordinates and decreasing the $c$ maximal coordinates, none of the values changed pass any other values of $\yy$.
 We call this a \defn{step}.
-Since at least one of $b$ or $c$ increases, after a finite number of steps, we will have all entries of $\xx$ at zero and the value of the sum $\sum_i q_i x_i$ will also be zero.
+Since at least one of $b$ or $c$ increases, after a finite number of steps, we will have all entries of $\yy$ at zero and the value of the sum $\sum_i q_i y_i$ will also be zero.
 But since we increased the value of the sum at each step, its initial value was negative.

-In fact, we can bound the initial value of $\sum_i q_i x_i$ away from 0 by approximating its change across all steps.
+In fact, we can bound the value of $\sum_i q_i x_i$ away from 0 by approximating the change of $\sum_i q_iy_i$ across all steps.
 For $b,c<m$, we have since both left-hand sides are strictly positive (because of our assumption that $\pp$ has no touch points) and can be expressed as a rational number with denominator $m$.
 Therefore,

-To approximate $\sum_i q_i x_i$, we bound the two terms on the right-hand side of~\Cref{eq:approx} over the entire process which moves all the $x_i$ to zero.
+To approximate $\sum_i q_i y_i$, we bound the two terms on the right-hand side of~\Cref{eq:approx} over the entire process which moves all the $y_i$ to zero.

-Since $\alpha c$ is the amount that each of the minimal $x_i$'s were moved during each step, the sum of $\alpha c/m$ over all steps is $1/m$ times the total amount the minimal coordinates are increased over the whole process.
+Since $\alpha c$ is the amount that each of the minimal $y_i$'s were moved during each step, the sum of $\alpha c/m$ over all steps is $1/m$ times the total amount the minimal coordinates are increased over the whole process.
 But this begins at $x_0$ and terminates at $0$, so the total amount they change by is $-x_0$ and the sum of the first term on the right-hand side of~\Cref{eq:approx} over the whole process is $-x_0/m$.
 Similarly, the sum of the second term on the right-hand side of~\Cref{eq:approx} over the whole process is $x_{m-1}/m$.
 We obtain the bound

-which we can make as negative as we like by requiring $|\xx|$ to be sufficiently large.
+which we can make as negative as we like by requiring $\mathcal N(\xx)$ to be sufficiently large.